mzaidgaur/whatever/README.md

-This is a js PRoject
+This is a js Project
+by maluma and saanp